Air Purifier Buying Guide

 contaminated air, keeping your allergen load below its reactionary

-threshold, sleeping and breathing better, and living healthier
+threshold, sleeping and breathing better, and living healthier without

-naturally.
+additional pharmaceuticals or a radical lifestyle change.
 The side effects of using an air purifier are very

 white noise.
 Actually, most people unknowingly benefit from the